emleda/allo-prof/README.md

 # Your AI powered language parent: Allo Prof!

+The best way to learn a language is immersion: speaking with and listening to native speakers.
+But most people struggle with this, when learning a foreign language as an adult it's difficult to avoid feelings of embarassment, or to put off actually speaking for when you are "good enough".
+That's where Allo Prof steps in, you can start speaking, listening, writing and reading right off the bat at your own level.
+Working with the tutor, you can build your confidence in expressing yourself and understanding a language so that when you get a chance to engage with it in real life, you are ready to shine.

 Allo Prof is an LLM based language tutor, which will adaptively learn your ability in a second language and tailor its content to your level.
+Currently in development.

 ## Stage 1: Minimum Viable Product